ypres somme wwi history trip header nst

 Wellington Quarry

-This fascinating museum has been created within a section of tunnels dug by the British Army during WWI, giving groups the opportunity to visit the underground network which played a key part in the Battle of Arras.
-Your group will descend 20 metres in a glass lift to take a guided tour.
+This fascinating museum has been created within a section of tunnels dug by the British Army during WWI.
+It gives groups on Somme school trips the opportunity to visit the underground network which played a key part in the Battle of Arras.
+Your students will descend 20 metres in a glass lift to take a guided tour.
 A great alternative to Vimy Ridge which can get booked up very early.

 Vimy Ridge

-The scene of fierce fighting in 1917, when the Canadians successfully took the ridge from the Germans.
-Students can take a tour of the tunnels, trenches and the cemeteries.
+Visit the site of fierce fighting in 1917, when the Canadians successfully took the ridge from the Germans.
+Students can explore the tunnels, trenches, and cemeteries, gaining a deeper understanding of the challenges faced by soldiers during this pivotal battle on school trips to the Somme.

 Verdun